Shreyas-Inampudi/fantasy-football-tool/README.md

 ```
 Then, open your browser and navigate to http://localhost:3000.

-Usage Guide
+## Usage Guide
-Select a Season: Use the dropdown to choose an NFL season (2010–2024).
+- **Select a Season:** Use the dropdown to choose an NFL season (2010–2024).

-Filter by Team: Optionally filter statistics by a specific NFL team.
+- **Filter by Team:** Optionally filter statistics by a specific NFL team.

-Browse Categories: Expand or collapse statistical categories (e.g., Passing, Rushing, Receiving).
+- **Browse Categories:** Expand or collapse statistical categories (e.g., Passing, Rushing, Receiving).

-View Leaders: See league leaders ranked by performance in each statistical category.
+- **View Leaders:** See league leaders ranked by performance in each statistical category.

-Data Sources
+## Data Sources
-ESPN Sports API: Provides official, real-time, and historical NFL statistics.
+- **ESPN Sports API:** Provides official, real-time, and historical NFL statistics.

-Sleeper API: Offers league-specific data and fantasy-focused metrics for enhanced insights.
+- **Sleeper API:** Offers league-specific data and fantasy-focused metrics for enhanced insights.

-Future Enhancements
+## Future Enhancements
-Advanced statistical filtering options.
+- Advanced statistical filtering options.

-User tracking for favorite teams and players.
+- User tracking for favorite teams and players.

-Weekly matchup analyzer.
+- Weekly matchup analyzer.

-Trade value calculator.
+- Trade value calculator.

-Injury impact assessment.
+- Injury impact assessment.

-Multi-platform fantasy league integration.
+- Multi-platform fantasy league integration.

-Contributing
+## Contributing
-Contributions are welcome!
-To contribute:
+- Contributions are welcome!

+**To contribute:**
-Fork the repository.
+- Fork the repository.

-Create your feature branch:
+**Create your feature branch:**

 ```bash
 git checkout -b feature/amazing-feature
 ```

-Commit your changes:
+**Commit your changes:**
 ```bash
 git commit -m 'Add some amazing feature'
 ```

-Push to your branch:
+**Push to your branch:**
 ```bash
 git push origin feature/amazing-feature
 ```
 Open a Pull Request.

-License
+## License
-This project is licensed under the MIT License – see the LICENSE file for details.
+- This project is licensed under the MIT License – see the LICENSE file for details.

-Acknowledgements
+## Acknowledgements
-Data provided by the ESPN Sports API and the Sleeper API.
+- Data provided by the ESPN Sports API and the Sleeper API.

-NFL team names, logos, and statistics are the property of their respective owners.
+- NFL team names, logos, and statistics are the property of their respective owners.

-Made with ❤️ by Shreyas Inampudi
+- Made by Shreyas Inampudi